-Guang Xu, PhD, MPH, is an assistant professor of biostatistics, epidemiology and public health at the Marian University College of Osteopathic Medicine.
+Guang Xu, PhD, MPH, is an associate professor of biostatistics, epidemiology, and public health at the Marian University College of Osteopathic Medicine.
 Dr. Xu received his B.S. in Pharmacy from Zhejiang Chinese Medical University, and his M.S. in Pharmacology from Shanghai Jiao Tong University, China.
-Dr. Xu worked part-time for the Health Science Global Business Unit of Oracle Corporation, and Shanghai Scientific and Technical Publishers before he went to the University of Texas Medical Branch at Galveston, Texas for his PhD in Experimental Pathology, and MPH with Epidemiology track.
+Dr. Xu worked part-time for the Health Science Global Business Unit of Oracle Corporation, and Shanghai Scientific and Technical Publishers before he went to the University of Texas Medical Branch at Galveston, Texas for his PhD in Experimental Pathology, and MPH with an Epidemiology track.
 His dissertation work focused on the host immune responses to Oreintia tsutsugamushi and other rickettsial diseases as well as the mechanisms of persistent infection.

 Dr. Xu’s research interests include epidemiology, infectious diseases, vector-borne diseases, vaccine development, and disease control.